June 6, 2025, 4:17 am | Read time: 4 minutes

 Conclusion

 Ants on peonies are a completely natural phenomenon and not a cause for concern.
 The insects simply follow their preference for the sugary sap of the buds.
-They are generally unproblematic for the plant’s health—and can even keep unwanted pests away.
-So if you’re not bothered by their busy activity, you can let the ants be and look forward to the magnificent bloom of the peonies.
+They are generally unproblematic for the plant’s health—and can even keep unwanted pests at bay.
+So, if you don’t mind their busy activity, you can let the ants be and look forward to the magnificent bloom of the peonies.

 Care Tips for Lush Blooms

-To ensure peonies display their impressive blooms in full glory, proper care is essential.
-The location should be sunny to partially shaded, as the more sun the plant receives, the richer the bloom usually is.
+To showcase peonies’ impressive blooms in full glory, proper care is essential.
+The location should be sunny to partially shaded, as the more sun the plant receives, the more abundant the bloom usually is.

 The soil should ideally be rich in humus and well-drained—peonies do not tolerate waterlogging.
 An annual application of mature compost or organic fertilizer in early spring supports growth and flower formation.
 Just before and during blooming, the plant benefits from ample water supply, without the root area remaining constantly wet.
-Faded flower heads can be carefully removed to focus the plant’s energy on growing and developing more splendid flower heads.
+Removing faded blooms helps direct the plant’s energy toward growing and developing more magnificent flower heads.

-Another tip: Peonies are rather site-loyal.
-Once given a good spot in the garden and with patience, they will reward you year after year with increasingly magnificent blooms—at least if the care is right.
+Another tip: Peonies are quite site-loyal.
+Once you give them a good spot in the garden and have patience, you’ll be rewarded with more and more magnificent blooms year after year—at least if the care is right.